Insert a Link

 There are two types of links in Cascade:

-- Internal links, used when linking files and pages from within Cascade.
+- Internal links, used when linking from within Cascade.

-- External links, used when linking files and pages outside of Cascade.
+- External links, used when linking to outside of Cascade.

-Never use an external link to link other files or pages on the FHSU website.
+Never use an external link for files or pages on the FHSU website.

 To insert an internal link: